katofina/hooks/README.md

 # hooks
-examples of all hooks in react: useState, useEffect, useContext,
+examples of all hooks in react native: useState, useEffect, useContext,